andreassigloch/propstack-mcp/README.md

 # PropStack MCP Server

-Official Model Context Protocol (MCP) server for PropStack real estate API integration.
+Model Context Protocol (MCP) server for PropStack real estate API integration.

+** Warning: there is absolutely no warranty for any damage to your propstack data or leak of GDPR / DSVGO relevant data!
+Choose your API-Key permissions VERY Carefully.
+It is NOT designed tested for write operations **

 ## Quick Start